kayode-adechinan/zod-endpoint/README.md

 # zod-endpoint

-Lightweight [zod](https://github.com/colinhacks/zod) and [express](https://github.com/expressjs/express) integration enabling type-safe HTTP endpoints.
+Extremely lightweight [zod](https://github.com/colinhacks/zod) and [express](https://github.com/expressjs/express) integration enabling type-safe HTTP endpoints.

 Both express and zod are unopinionated micro libraries - and we inherit and embrace the flexibility of both.